sidequery/yardstick/README.md

 ### COUNT(DISTINCT) Measures

 `COUNT(DISTINCT)` is a non-decomposable aggregate: you can't sum distinct counts from subsets without double-counting.
-Yardstick handles this by deferring evaluation to query time via correlated subqueries.
+Yardstick handles this by recomputing distinct counts from the view's base relation at query time (the view's FROM/WHERE, including CTEs).
+This supports AT modifiers but is typically more expensive than decomposable measures.

 ```sql
 -- Define a COUNT(DISTINCT) measure